Does anyone read the fine print of an insurance policy? Not many!

 For example, if you are on vacation and someone steals items from your car or hotel room, your personal property coverage will likely cover that as well.

 However, home insurance does not cover theft damage to your car.
-That’s covered by your auto insurance, assuming you carry comprehensive coverage that covers theft, vandalism and the like.
+That’s covered by your auto insurance, assuming you carry comprehensive coverage that covers theft, vandalism, and the like.

-Summary of What Does Homeowners Insurance Cover
+Summary of What Homeowners Insurance Covers

 Homeowners insurance covers damage or destruction to your home and personal belongings.
-A standard homeowners insurance policy includes dwelling coverage, personal property coverage, loss of use coverage and personal liability coverage.
+A standard homeowners insurance policy includes dwelling coverage, personal property coverage, loss of use coverage, and personal liability coverage.

-Home insurance only covers damage caused by a covered peril.
-Some of the common covered perils are theft, fire, vandalism, falling objects and windstorms.
+Some standard covered perils are theft, fire, vandalism, falling objects and windstorms.
 Homeowners insurance won’t cover harm caused by your negligence or lack of maintenance.